ontolex/morph/index.md

     morph:grammaticalMeaning [ lexinfo:number lexinfo:plural ] .
 ```
 </aside>

-<div class="note">MI: This was `morph:grammaticalMeaning lexinfo:plural`, but I don't think this should be valid</div>

 In this case we create a blank node for the grammatical meaning that corresponds to a single feature in Lexinfo.
 In practice, it might be better to define instances for common morphological meanings and reuse these objects.